FAQ – For Program Directors

 Residents wishing to work in Emergency Departments must have successfully completed training in Advanced Trauma Life Support and Advanced Cardiac Life Support.
 Residents wishing to work in Intensive/Critical Care Units must have successfully completed training in Advanced Cardiac Life Support.
 Those working in comparable pediatric settings must have completed training in Pediatric Advanced Life Support and in Neonatal Advanced Life Support.

 Program Directors, in conjunction with their education committees, determine the guidelines specific to the individual postgraduate program.
-To participate in the RR Program, the program must submit all required documents, including guidelines specific to the postgraduate program in question, and a copy or link to the program’s rotation goals and objectives.
+To participate in the RR Program, the program must submit guidelines for resident participation.
 Templates of guidelines are available from the Restricted Registration Program office.

 All Programs and Postgraduate Deans reserve the right to choose not to approve an application if a Resident is not meeting the required standards in their program.